-We start this episode of MLW Fusion with MLW cameras approaching Simon Gotch outside Cicero Stadium.
+We start this episode of MLW Fusion for Episode 34 with MLW cameras approaching Simon Gotch outside Cicero Stadium.
 They attempt to get him to answer some questions, however “Filthy” Tom Lawlor shows up behind Gotch.
 Lawlor gives chase to Gotch, who takes off running.
 Gotch attempt to hide behind a metal door leading into the arena.
 While Lawlor attempted to get to his former friend, Lawlor is attacked by Promociones Dorado member Ricky Martinez.
 While Martinez is gloating over having blindsided the former MMA fighter, Lawlor recovers and spears Martinez inside.
 Gotch closes the door, feeling he has outsmarted Tom Lawlor once again.

 The show then officially opens with a graphic for the Simon Gotch/Tom Lawlor fight at MLW Never Say Never.
 Tony Schiavone lets us know that they will be monitoring the situation between Lawlor and Promociones Dorado throughout the evening.
 Tony and Rich Bocchini then run down tonight’s matches which include two huge debuts.
 In the main event RUSH will debut against Sammy Guevara and Ace Romero will debut against Marko Stunt.
 Next shown is a video of Teddy Hart and Brian Pillman Jr. of the Hart Foundation’s visit to the Pro Wrestling Tees storefront in Chicago.